Households & Travelers

 Households let you group related contacts together — typically a family or travel party.
 Each client automatically belongs to a household, and you can add additional members like spouses, children, or travel companions.

 A household is a named group that links related people.
-When you create a client, JourneyFuse automatically creates a household for them (named after the client's last name).
-You can then add other people to that household.
+When you create a client, a household exists for them so you can organize their travel party.
+You can then add other people to that household under the Travelers tab.

 Households help you:

-From a client's detail page, go to the Overview tab and find the Household Members section.
+From a client's detail page, open the Travelers tab and find the Travel party section.

 You can edit or remove household members at any time.